 We Focus on Your Future While You Recover from Your Work Injury

-Work injury lawyer James Monast is board-certified in Ohio workers’ compensation Law, and has worked to obtain fair payment for injured and disabled workers for over 30 years.
+Work injury lawyer James Monast is board-certified in Ohio workers’ compensation law, and has worked to obtain fair payment for injured and disabled workers for over 30 years.
 Our firm is dedicated to providing injured workers with the guidance and representation they need to recover from an on-the-job accident.
 If you have experienced an injury at work, our attorney can get you the financial support you need to get healthy again while you focus on taking care of your physical and emotional recovery.
 Fill out our contact form or call (614) 334-4649 to speak with a workers' comp lawyer in Columbus to find out how we can help.